mbaldessari/tripleo-specs/specs/newton/pacemaker-lightweight-architecture.rst

 The reason for using only pacemaker for the core services and not, for example keepalived for the Virtual IPs, is to keep the stack simple and not introduce multiple distributed resource managers.
+Also, if we used only keepalived, we'd have no way of recovering from a failure beyond trying to relocate the VIP.

 The reason for keeping haproxy under pacemaker's management is that we can guarantee that a VIP will always run where haproxy is running,